Information and guidelines for keeping your residing and campus addresses up to date.

 Termination of Employment

-Salary earned in your final pay period along with any accrued unpaid vacation, and/or qualifying sick time (up to $2,000 for unused accumulated sick leave if you are age 55 or older), generally are disbursed as a separate payments typically on the pay date immediately following your final month of employment.
-For example, if you terminate in November, your November salary, unpaid vacation and/or qualifying sick time will be paid on the Dec.
-1 paycheck.
+Salary earned in your final pay period along with any accrued unpaid vacation, and/or qualifying sick time (up to $2,000 for unused accumulated sick leave if you are age 55 or older), generally are disbursed on the pay date immediately following your final month of employment if all leave paperwork has been submitted.
+For example, if you terminate in November, your November salary, unpaid vacation and/or qualifying sick time will be paid on the December 1 paycheck if all appropriate paper work has been received.
+If leave paperwork is submitted after monthly payroll has been processed, pay may be processed by the 12th working day of the month following termination.
 Payments for comp time, overtime, and shift differential are paid on the first biweekly paycheck following receipt of your final time record.
-These final payments will be deposited into your active direct deposit account.
-If you have no active direct deposit account, a paper check will be mailed to the most recent home address on file for you.
+This final biweekly payment will be deposited into your active balance direct deposit account.
+If you have no active balance direct deposit account, a paper check will be mailed to the most recent home address on file for you.

 Your department will revoke your access to computer networks, systems, email, and passwords upon your termination.
-Employee Self Service will remain available for 18 months, provided your password is kept current.
+Employee Self Service will remain available for 22 months, provided your password is kept current.
+Please refer to the tech services after leaving the University for more information.
 If access is denied, follow the Help Desk instructions on Employee Self Service.

 Please remember to go to Employee Self Service to make the necessary changes to your address.
 If you have selected e-delivery of your W-2 form that will be available on the Employee Self Service prior to January 31 of the calendar year following your final paycheck.
 If you have selected paper copy of your W-2 form, that will be mailed to the address we have on file.